Venu Srinivasan: Career

 Venu Srinivasan is the grandson of the TVS Group's founder, T. V. Sundaram Iyengar.
 He did his schooling at Don Bosco Matriculation Higher Secondary School, Chennai.
-After graduating from the College of Engineering, Guindy, he completed a Master of Science degree in Management from Purdue University in Indiana (United States).
+After graduating from the College of Engineering, Guindy, he completed a Master of Science degree in management from Purdue University in Indiana (United States).

 He has received a Doctor of Management by Purdue University and a Doctor of Science by University of Warwick in Coventry, UK and the Indian Institute of Technology (IIT) Kharagpur, India.

 He became the managing director of Sundaram-Clayton in May 1979.
 He went on to become the chairman of TVS Motor Company.

 In the late 1980s, Srinivasan scripted a turnaround for the two-wheeler maker, which was mired in labour troubles with striking workers, leading to mounting losses.
 Srinivasan shut the factory down for three months, forcing the unions to relent.
 He then upgraded plant machinery, invested in new technologies and implemented Total Quality Management (TQM), a Japanese method of process-driven manufacturing.

 He also brought in Professor Lord Kumar Bhattacharyya of the University of Warwick as a consultant to provide guidance.
 In 2001, ending years of partnership with Suzuki, TVS Motor Company split from the Japanese automaker and started manufacturing on its own.

 TVS Motor Company re-entered the market by launching TVS Victor – India's first indigenously built four-stroke motorcycle.
 The launches that followed, set TVS Motor on the path to becoming India's third-largest two-wheeler manufacturer.

-Srinivasan later brought in Professor Yasutoshi Washio of Japan, a Deming Application Prize Winner and Japanese quality management guru Professor Yoshikazu Tsuda as mentors to strengthen the TQM processes within the company.
-Today, its facilities also make bikes for BMW Motorrad through a strategic partnership with the German firm.

-Under Srinivasan's leadership as the Managing Director, Sundaram-Clayton's brakes division won the Deming Prize in 1998 for having "achieved distinctive performance improvements through application of company-wide quality control".
+Under Srinivasan's leadership as the managing director, Sundaram-Clayton's brakes division won the Deming Prize in 1998 for having "achieved distinctive performance improvements through application of company-wide quality control".
 In 2002, TVS Motor Company also won the Deming Prize, becoming the first two-wheeler company in the world to do so.
 In 2019, Srinivasan himself received the Deming Distinguished Service Award, granted to individuals who have made outstanding contributions in the dissemination and promotion of Total Quality Management.